SabrinaPau/09_external_data_sourcing/README.md

 6. Learn how to making multiple calls to the API with different parameters in an automated way

 ## Objective
 As a Data Analyst it is necessary to be able to import data from different data sources.
+Data is often stored in APIs therefore being able to connect to an API and retrieve its data is an invaluable skill.

 ## Task